TannerGilbert/LoRa-Introduction/LoRaWAN Node on The Things Network Example/README.md

 ## Encoding/Decoding data

 LoraWAN and TTN transfer raw bytes, which can be hard to read.
-That's the reason why they provide libraries to encode/decode data.
-For Arduino they have the [Lora Serialization library](https://github.com/thesolarnomad/lora-serialization).
+That's the reason why libraries are provided to encode/decode data.
+For Arduino the [Lora Serialization library](https://github.com/thesolarnomad/lora-serialization) can be used.
 The library allows you to encode your data on the Arduino side and decode it on the TTN side.

 If you for example have temperature, humidity, pressure and sea_leavel readings you can encode/decode your data as follows: